RenauxLouis/subtitles-cleaning/README.md

 https://mkvtoolnix.download/downloads.html

 3. Once it is downloaded, you might have to change the 3 following files of the repo:
+- mkvextract.bat
+- mkvinfo.bat
+- mkvmerge.bat
+In each of them, you will find a path to where the MKVToolNix got installed.
+If it is located in a different place in you computer, change the paths in those files.
 # Run
 Simply run the script with python.
 2 flags are available:
 --languages: list of languages you want to keep and clean (as ISO 639-1 Format of Language Name, eg. "French")